PatrickNiyogitare28/multi-auth-microservice/README.md

 GITHUB_CLIENT_ID
 GITHUB_CLIENT_SECRET

-Use the [this documentation guid](https://github.com/knowbee/stackoverflow-auth-microservice/blob/master/docs/guides/GITHUB-APP-README.md) to be able to create a github application and have the API credentials to use in the app
+Use the [this documentation guid](https://github.com/PatrickNiyogitare28/multi-auth-microservice/blob/master/docs/guides/GITHUB-APP-README.md) to be able to create a github application and have the API credentials to use in the app

 ## Getting started with Bitbucket API

 To access the bitbucket api.
 A bit bucket application credentials are required.
-Follow the guid on [here](https://github.com/knowbee/stackoverflow-auth-microservice/blob/master/docs/guides/BITBUCKET-README.md) to create bitbucket app and generate a bitbucket credentials
+Follow the guide on [here](https://github.com/PatrickNiyogitare28/multi-auth-microservice/blob/master/docs/guides/BITBUCKET-README.md) to create bitbucket app and generate a bitbucket credentials

 ## Getting started